 Raleigh Neighborhood College

-Learn about local government services in Raleigh and Wake County through this free series of classes sponsored by the Community Services Division.
+Participants learn about local government services in Raleigh and Wake County through this free series of classes sponsored by the Community Engagement Division.

 Benefits: Neighborhood College offers participants the tools to become actively involved in neighborhood and community organizations.
 Many graduates serve as a resource for their neighbors or go on to become leaders in Citizens Advisory Councils (CACs) and neighborhood organizations.

-Students meet Raleigh and Wake County staffers who offer an inside look at the services and programs offered by the City of Raleigh and Wake County.
+Students meet Raleigh and Wake County staffers who provide an inside look at the services and programs offered by the City of Raleigh and Wake County.
 Classes may include a trip to the Raleigh Television Network for a simulated taping and visits with the Raleigh Police Department and Fire Department.